 Educational Track Descriptions

-AFP 2022 will have seven unique educational tracks that offer something for every finance professional.
+AFP 2024 will have seven unique educational tracks that offer something for every treasury and finance professional.
 Each session will be placed into one of the seven tracks.
 Read the descriptions to get a feel for each track.

 Financial Planning & Analysis: Content in this track is designed to support corporate practitioners by providing them with knowledge and practical insights on a wide range of topics, including financial planning, business partnering, enterprise performance management, strategic planning and attracting, developing and retaining talent.
 Content may also explore effective presentation techniques, data visualization, budgets/forecasts, variance explanations, and the application of emerging technologies within the practice of FP&A.

-Payments: Session submissions for this track is designed to support corporate practitioners by providing them knowledge and practical insights on a wide range of payments related topics such as new technologies, efficiencies, payments fraud and standards.
+Payments: Session submissions for this track are designed to support corporate practitioners by providing them knowledge and practical insights on a wide range of payments-related topics such as new technologies, efficiencies, payments fraud and standards.

 Risk Management: Content in this track centers on financial risk mitigation.
 Strategies to reduce foreign exchange exposures, exposure gathering, pension de-risking, hedge accounting, netting/pooling structures to reduce risk along with traditional insurance products are covered here.